Essay · June 2026

 The mystery is the under-hedging

 A homeowner insures the house but not the income that pays the mortgage.
 A restaurant that lives and dies by the price of beef and the weather on a Friday hedges neither.
 A creator whose entire livelihood rides on one platform's ranking algorithm holds that risk completely undiversified.
-A small business with one big customer, a worker with one employer, a town with one industry — each sits on a large, perfectly nameable exposure and transfers almost none of it.
-This is Shiller's macro-markets observation in ordinary clothes: we have markets for comparatively narrow financial claims and almost no markets for many of the largest risks people actually bear.
-If trade in risk creates surplus, then the under-hedged world we actually live in is the anomaly that wants explaining.
+A small business with one big customer, a worker with one employer, a town with one industry: all sit on large, perfectly nameable exposures and transfer almost none of them.

-The answer is not that these people lack exposures worth transferring.
-They are drowning in them.
-The answer is that the cost of naming, verifying, pricing, collateralizing, and settling those exposures has, until now, exceeded the surplus from trading them — so the trades that obviously should happen simply have not.
 Markets exist because people occupy different positions in the space of risk: different endowments, beliefs, tax situations, horizons, capacities to bear uncertainty.
 A claim that is a burden to one party is an asset to another.
 That heterogeneity has been true since the first farmer worried about the price his crop would fetch.
 What was missing was never the demand.

 The demand was always there.
 The machinery was not.